175M3H3RE/batch_chat_like_wa/README.md

 forcing it was never meant for security but rather for obsufcation.
 So that when<br> some one opens the chat server file they are not immediately privy to the chats.</br>

+A mechanism could be implemented for rotating / multiple / changing keys.
+A project called 'tokenism'<br>
+generates keys.
+Key is implemented in key.bat.
+First line in key.bat is only for reference.
+Keys can<br>
+be changed manually.
+Both users must have the same keys to communicate.
+Symbols can be incorporated in<br>
+keys.
+Please avoid using the following:<b> |  & " ^ % !
 <br>Please take it with a pinch of Salt.</br>